data-apis/array-api/spec/API_specification/sorting_functions.md

 -   **descending**: _bool_

     -   sort order.
 If `True`, the array is sorted in descending order (by value).
 If `False`, the array is sorted in ascending order (by value).
 Default: `False`.

+-   **stable**: _bool_

+    -   sort stability.
+If `True`, the returned array must maintain the relative order of `x` values which compare as equal.
+If `False`, the returned indices may or may not maintain the relative order of `x` values which compare as equal (i.e., the relative order of `x` values which compare as equal is implementation-dependent).
+Default: `True`.

 #### Returns